savob/savobajic.ca/content/projects/work/magnet.md

 The physical structure of the apparatus I designed (platform, holders, cores) were all going to be made by the machine shop in China our group had worked with before.
 However, before they could produce the parts there was an outbreak of COVID-19 in their province of China so all businesses were required to stop for three weeks.
 As a result of this we changed course and paid for the work to be done in the University's machine shop instead.
 They laser cut the platform and machine the cores for the coils, we 3D-printed the holders on our own. *This was completed approximately three weeks before the Chinese parts finally arrived!*

 Although the lab had a device that could wind cores automatically for us, my cores were too small and lacked the geometry to work with it, so I had to hand-wind all the coils.
-Originally I was supposed to use 18 AWG wire, however it proved to be very difficult to work with by hand given it's stiffness so we moved down to 24 AWG.
+Originally I was supposed to use 18&nbsp;AWG wire, however it proved to be very difficult to work with by hand given it's stiffness so we moved down to 24&nbsp;AWG.
 This brought the benefit of it not only being easier to wind, but also allowing more windings in the same volume thanks to its smaller cross-section.
 This meant that if we were able to pass an equivalent current through these coils, the field generated would be stronger.

 **The original coils were meant to have about 150 turns each.
-With 24 AWG wire I was able to wind roughly 300 turns on each!**
+With 24&nbsp;AWG wire I was able to wind roughly 300 turns on each!**

 {{< fig src="/images/magnet-wound-coils.jpg" caption="Wound coils around their cores.
 Ruler for scale at the bottom." >}}